Frequently Asked Questions

 How does my instructor determine when to flag me for non-attendance or stopped attending?

 A student who never shows up for a class, not even once, is flagged in The Hive as “Never Attended”.
-A student who shows up to one or more classes and then discontinues attending class, is flagged in The Hive as “Stopped Attending”.
-Those who frequently miss class but attend sporadically may receive an “Attendance Concern” flag.
+Students who frequently miss class or attend sporadically may receive an “Attendance Concern” flag.

 When would my instructor flag me for non-attendance or stopped attending if I never attend or stop showing up for class?